Caught this image a few years back on the closing day of the county fair.

 A tired sailor stops for a rest on the shores of choppy Lake Ontario.

-Downpour after downpour the lily stands resilient, clinging to that precious one day in bloom.
+Downpour after downpour the lily stands resilient, clinging to its one day in bloom.

 Beneath the famed pier in Old Orchard Beach Maine at low tide a few years back.
 I miss everything about this place.

 Evening mist rolls in over the Hudson.
-I was lucky enough to be near the right place at the right time to swoop up my camera and capture this haunting image.
+I was lucky enough to be in the right place at the right time to swoop up my camera and capture this haunting image.

 Taking cover under some trees as the sun splits through the clouds of a passing storm.